AshKuhlmann/code_coil/docs/readme_draft.md

 This project includes two key Python scripts in the root directory:

-* `analyze_qa.py`: Scans the entire `python_qa` directory, parses the metadata from every `.md` file, and generates a real-time report on the dataset's composition.
+* `analyze_qa.py`: Scans the entire `content/<domain>` directory, parses the metadata from every `.md` file, and generates a real-time report on the dataset's composition.
 This is essential for guiding our content creation efforts.
 * `export.py`: Parses all `.md` files and compiles them into a single, clean `training_dataset.json` file.
 This is the final artifact used for training models.